-LIMITED THEATRICAL RELEASES
+THEATRICAL RELEASES

-Productions that have had a limited theatrical release before being telecast or made available via VOD are eligible to enter NATAS Emmy® Award contests, provided:
+Television programs that are offered for "general theatrical release" occurring prior to their airing or Internet exhibition are not eligible.
+Productions that have had a limited theatrical release before being telecast or made available via Digital distribution are eligible to enter NATAS Emmy® Award contests, provided:

-- 1. The production was first telecast or made available via VOD nationally during the eligibility period, - 2.
-The broadcast or VOD premieres occurred within eighteen (18) months of the first commercial theatrical screening, defined as a commercial screening of seven (7) consecutive days at a single theater, and - 3.
+- 1. The production was first telecast or made available via Digital distribution nationally during the eligibility period. - 2.
+The broadcast or Digital premieres occurred within twelve (12) months of the first commercial theatrical screening, defined as a commercial screening of seven (7) consecutive days at a single theater, and - 3.
 The aggregate number of commercial theatrical screenings did not exceed six hundred (600) theaters.

-A program loses Emmy® eligibility twenty-four (24) months after its first theatrical screening of any kind, whether such screening occurs commercially or at a film festival.
+A program loses Emmy® eligibility twenty-four (24) months after its first theatrical screening of any kind, in any form of completion, whether such screening occurs commercially or at a film festival.